 The group was able to drop off all their items at the local fire department in la Fortuna de San Carlos, and it was later delivered to Costa Rica’s National Emergency Commission, which is in charge of distributing donations to the affected people and areas.
 The gesture of the group was widely appreciated by everyone involved, from the local relief team to our operations teams, who helped facilitate the donation behind the scenes.

 “It definitely puts a good feeling in your heart,” Carri said.
-Laura agreed that the ability to help the local community made their tour experience that much more special.
+Lynda agreed that the ability to help the local community made their tour experience that much more special.

 “I think that it brought us closer than any of the excursions could have done,” she said.
 “When we all went to the fire department to drop off the donations, that was the only time we got the whole group in a photo, and everybody was just so excited.”